FHPythonUtils/NoCairoSVG/documentation/reference/nocairosvg/index.md

 [Show source in __init__.py:66](../../../nocairosvg/__init__.py#L66)

-Convert an SVG to a PNG
+Convert an SVG to a PNG.

 #### Arguments